Hiding Leader's Identity in Leader-Follower Navigation through Multi-Agent Reinforcement Learning: Results

 \subsubsection{Experimental setup}

 We tasked humans with identifying the leader in a multi-agent team by showing videos of leader-follower multi-robot navigation with visually identical leader and followers.
 The human's goal was to maximize a score that incentivized answers that were both correct and quick.
 For each algorithm (our and baselines), we collected data from $\sim30$ humans and showed $50$ videos to each human.
 In total, we collected $\sim 30 \times 50 = 1500$ data points for each algorithm to get a good estimate of its performance.
-We collected our data through a web based interface \footnote[3]{We encourage the reader to try to identify the leader through the same interactive web interface available at \href{http://34.86.108.119/}{http://34.86.108.119/} (requires mouse and keyboard, tested on Chrome and Firefox browsers).} via Amazon Mechanical Turk (MTurk) \cite{turk2012amazon}.
+We collected our data through a web based interface via Amazon Mechanical Turk (MTurk) \cite{turk2012amazon}.
 Amazon Mechanical Turk is a crowd-sourcing platform where real humans are paid money to perform tasks.